lKellr/LeosProjectArchive/_posts/2024-07-20-wide_angle_binos.md

 I was able to get it laser cut from a small local model shop.
 Assembly was a bit difficult, especially getting good threads and i failed to make a nice looking glue connection.
 But it tunred out completely functional and is quite robust.

 For the eyepieces i used some Schwalbe No.19 bicycle tubes.
-They can be folded over to provide a nice eyerest, but are a bit annoying when putting the lens caps on.
+They can be folded over to provide a nice eye rest, but are a bit annoying when putting the lens caps on.
 I also use wings on the side, made from the same tube, but cut so that they are not a ring any more.
-They are just ixed with rubber band.
+They are just fixed with rubber band.
 It would be possible to glue them on, but then i can't remove them when they become annoying and its even more difficult to fit the caps.

 In the future, I am planning to get some lenses made by an optician that i can fit inside of the eyepieces to correct my eyesight,  because wearing glasses destroys the wide angle purpose of the binos.